But, what exactly is a subscription box?

 - Wine subscription boxes.
 Another major player in the subscription box market is monthly wine clubs.
 These clubs deliver an array of wine directly to customers's houses.
 This is a great way for vintners to sell off excess inventory and to introduce people to new wine varietals or a new wine list.
 If done well, your customers will have to invest in some new wine storage solutions.

 - Clothing subscription boxes.
 Clothing boxes are a fast-growing segment of the industry and come in a few varieties.
 Some are personally curated for the customer, while others change themes each month.
-However, they all have the same payment model in common.
+However, they all have the same subscription payment model in common.
 The customer pays a monthly fee for the box and then will pay for the clothes they choose to keep.

 - Toy subscription boxes.
 Another industry that's built for subscription boxes is the toy industry.
 There are always more children being born, so toys are always needed.
 These boxes are often themed by age and offer developmental or educational toys on a monthly basis.
 It's a good place to start if you have a lot of subscription box ideas.
+Make sure to purchase the products from reputable subscription box suppliers, or your venture may be short-lived as the bar for these boxes is high.

 - Hand-made goods subscription boxes.
 Though much more niche than many others on the list, boxes featuring hand-made products are growing in popularity.
 They are great tools for small businesses to gain exposure to their lovingly crafted goods.
 If you're a creator or artist with some good eCommerce business ideas, you can make good money here.